SCHWARTZWILLIAMS spoke to Alex Peto about his experience in the Moroccan property market.

-What is the outlook for your sector in the coming year?
+What is the outlook for your sector next year?

-Certainly the market has stabilised and I expect the housing market to grow in the future, but there is a lot of stock on the market and prices are unlikely to soar immediately.
+The market has certainly stabilised and I expect the property market to grow in the future, but there is a lot of stock on the market and prices are unlikely to soar immediately.

 Where would your next purchase be?

-Perhaps on the Moroccan coast - Essauouira / Oualidia / Tangier.
+Perhaps on the Moroccan coast - Essauouira / Oualidia / Tangiers.

 Is there anything else you would like others to know about you?

 I love living in Morocco.
-I have 4 dogs, 2 donkeys, chickens, I grow my own fruit and vegetables and I am very happy not to live a very conventional life.
+I have 4 dogs, 2 donkeys, chickens, I grow my own fruit and vegetables and I'm very happy not to live a really conventional life.